Noncommutative $C^k$ functions and Fr\'{e}chet derivatives of operator functions: Introduction

 for all $a,b_1,\ldots,b_k \in B(H)_{\sa}$.
 However, in standard projection-valued measure theory, one only defines integrals of scalar-valued functions against projection-valued measures.
-It is therefore unclear how even to interpret -- let alone prove -- Equation \eqref{eq.formalopderfunc}.
-In their seminal paper \cite{daletskiikrein}, Daletskii and Krein did so by using a Riemann-Stieltjes-type construction to define $\int_{\sigma(a)} F(\lambda) \, P^a(d\lambda)$ for certain operator-valued functions $F \colon [s,t] \to B(H)$ with $\sigma(a) \subseteq [s,t]$.
-This approach, which requires rather stringent regularity conditions on $F$, allowed them to interpret the right hand side of Equation \eqref{eq.formalopderfunc} as an iterated operator-valued integral -- in other words, a \textit{multiple operator integral} -- when $f \in C^{2k}(\R)$.
-Moreover, they used the aforementioned polynomial approximation argument to prove Equation \eqref{eq.formalopderfunc} (with $b_1=\cdots=b_k$) when $f \in C^{2k}(\R)$.
+It is therefore unclear how even to interpret --- let alone prove --- Eq. \eqref{eq.formalopderfunc}.
+In their seminal paper \cite{daletskiikrein}, Daletskii and Krein did so by using a Riemann--Stieltjes-type construction to define $\int_{\sigma(a)} F(\lambda) \, P^a(d\lambda)$ for certain operator-valued functions $F \colon [s,t] \to B(H)$ with $\sigma(a) \subseteq [s,t]$.
+This approach, which requires rather stringent regularity conditions on $F$, allowed them to interpret the right hand side of Eq. \eqref{eq.formalopderfunc} as an iterated operator-valued integral --- in other words, a \textit{multiple operator integral} --- when $f \in C^{2k}(\R)$.
+Moreover, they used the aforementioned polynomial approximation argument to prove Eq. \eqref{eq.formalopderfunc} (with $b_1=\cdots=b_k$) when $f \in C^{2k}(\R)$.
 Hence the term ``classical approach."

-In the end, it turns out that the assumption $f \in C^{2k}(\R)$ is far too strong and that the key to relaxing it is finding a different way to interpret the multiple operator integral (MOI) on the right hand side of Equation \eqref{eq.formalopderfunc}.
-For our purposes, the right way to do so is to use the ``separation of variables approach" developed originally for separable $H$ in \cite{peller1,azamovetal} and extended by the present author to not-necessarily-separable $H$ in \cite{nikitopoulosMOI}.
+In the end, it turns out that the assumption $f \in C^{2k}(\R)$ is far too strong and that the key to relaxing it is finding a different way to interpret the multiple operator integral (MOI) on the right hand side of Eq. \eqref{eq.formalopderfunc}.
+For our purposes, the right way to do so is to use the ``separation of variables approach" developed originally for separable $H$ in \cite{azamovetal,peller1} and extended by the present author to not-necessarily-separable $H$ in \cite{nikitopoulosMOI}.
 Using this approach, if $\cM \subseteq B(H)$ is a von Neumann algebra, then one is able to make sense of